pretix/pretix-docs/docs/tutorial/testing.md

 ## Testing Orders

 !!!
 Warning
     The fake payment provider is for test purposes only.
     Make absolutely sure that it is disabled before taking the shop live.
     Otherwise, it will allow your customers to place orders without paying for them.

 We want to test the functionality that is central to our shop: placing an order.
 We first need to activate the fake payment method by navigating to [Event] → "Settings" → "Plugins" and opening the "payment providers" tab.
 We will search for the "fake payment providers" plugin in the list and enable it.
 We will then browse to [Event] → "Settings" → "Payment".
 The list should now contain the entry "FAKE PAYMENT Credit card FOR DEMONSTRATION ONLY".
-We will click the :btn:⚙ Settings" button next to that entry, check the boxes next to "I have understood that this payment method is fake and doesn't actually collect payments" and "enable payment method" and click :btn:Save:.
+We will click the :btn:⚙ Settings: button next to that entry, check the boxes next to "I have understood that this payment method is fake and doesn't actually collect payments" and "enable payment method" and click :btn:Save:.

 We will now place an order in our shop using the fake payment method.
 We are going to click the :btn:👁 Go to shop: button in the bar at the top.